 - Logged-in Menus — lets you create custom menus for registered members.

-All of the plugins featured represent excellent selections, though — each is easy to use and comes equipped with all the essential membership features needed to satisfy most users.
+All of the plugins featured represent excellent selections, though — each is easy to use and comes equipped with all of the essential membership features needed to satisfy most users.
 This includes the ability to ‘lock’ content, monetize your website by selling premium memberships, and drip-feed content to increase membership lifespans.

 However, it’s the additional features that’ll determine which membership plugin’s right for you — and this is where the plugins stand apart from each other.

-Figure out which features are essential for your website, then check to see whether your preferred plugin supports them.
+All of these membership plugins have something unique to offer, so figure out which features are essential for your website, then check to see whether your preferred plugin supports them.

 Using any of the above membership plugins?
 Thoughts?